Add a Local Gitleaks Pre-Commit Hook (No Frameworks)

 Already have a pre-commit hook?
 Open it and append the Gitleaks call from the sample script instead of overwriting.

 Alternatively, just want something simple?
-You can go with running the gitleaks command directly in your pre-commit hook, thus avoiding the python wrapper and ensure the check always runs:
+You can go with running the gitleaks command directly in your .git/hooks/pre-commit hook, thus avoiding the python wrapper and ensure the check always runs:

 #!/usr/bin/env bash